Super Rugby: Beauden Barrett's 82nd minute penalty gives Hurricanes win over Highlanders

 Once TJ Perenara set up Ngani Laumape's first try, with a beautifully delayed ball to put Liam Mitchell through a huge gap, the Hurricanes began to settle.

-Barrett, with a rather underwhelming performance otherwise, started to see the space out wide past the now customary rush midfield defence.
+Barrett, with a rather hesitant and underwhelming performance otherwise due to the lack of go forward, started to see the space out wide past the now customary rush midfield defence.
 Through perfectly placed crossfield kicks, Barrett handed Laumape his second to boost his tally to five tries in two weeks.

 As far as early statements go in World Cup year, Laumape is certainly making his clear for the All Blacks' No 12 jersey.